 To support effective enforcement, a licensing scheme requires:

-- Inspectorate of officers with appropriate training and authorization.
+- an inspectorate of officers with appropriate training and authorization to monitor compliance and initiate enforcement action.

 An inspectorate of officers with appropriate training and authorization could undertake routine monitoring of outlets deemed at high risk of non-compliance and to initiate and complete all the work involved in prosecutions.
 They could also collaborate with counterparts at the state and national level involved in the identification and prosecution of national distribution networks.